 Patient and Family Support Services

-Acting as a link between you and the hospital staff, will connect you with needed resources and help address concerns and resolve any problems.
+Acting as a link between you and the hospital staff, the family care coordinator will connect you with needed resources and help address concerns and resolve any problems.
 The phone number is 410-955-1821.

 A case manager or discharge coordinator is a nurse who is automatically assigned to every patient.
 They can help you and your child prepare to go home.
 They can also help with education, equipment, home services and many other needs.